AndrePhilot/MacroeconMastery/README.md

 # MacroMastery

-[MacroMastery](https://macromastery.onrender.com/) is a web application designed to assist AP Macroeconomics students in practicing Free-Response Questions (FRQs) and receiving immediate feedback, as there is a lack of resources specifically tailored for this purpose.
+[MacroMastery](http://macromastery-env.eba-umapubbq.us-east-1.elasticbeanstalk.com/) is a web application designed to assist AP Macroeconomics students in practicing Free-Response Questions (FRQs) and receiving immediate feedback, as there is a lack of resources specifically tailored for this purpose.

-## User Flow
+## Chatbot User Flow

 To engage with the platform:
 1. Navigate to 'Chatbots' and select 'FRQ Quizzer' to activate the chatbot.